shawnesquivel/decode/README.md

+# decode (SustainHacks 2022)
-# decode - we decode greenwashing on clothing labels so you can find clothes that look and feel good
+We decode greenwashing on clothing labels so you can find clothes that look and feel good.

 This is our submission to [Sustain Hacks 2022](https://organize.mlh.io/participants/events/8826-sustainhacks).
 To install our extension, please see the [installation instructions](#installation-instructions).
 Note that the webscraping service may not be live if the backend is being updated.

 - [YouTube Demo](https://www.youtube.com/watch?v=ZcLToAFm-wI)